 With a brand name like Champion, a manufacturer is asking for trouble if they release sub-standard appliances.
 Thankfully, this is not the case.
 Champion juicers are professional-standard.
 In this guide, you’ll find three Champion juicer reviews.

-your juicer regularly, however, this is a brand worth familiarizing yourself
+If you use your juicer regularly, however, this is a brand worth familiarizing yourself with.

 3 Best Champion Juicer Reviews

 As promised, here are a trinity of Champion juicers that I rate very highly.
 Any of these appliances are ideal for a busy home.
 If you have professional juicing aspirations, these models are also highly recommended.